juajua56/Satellite-Building-Segmentation/README.md

 ```

 ## Usage
+### Dataset
+You can download the dataset from this [link](https://dacon.io/competitions/official/236092/data) and place it in the 'dataset' directory.

 ### Train our model from scratch
 You can train the model with the best hyperparameters for each dataset by typing the following command in your terminal:
 ```python